Pure metric geometry: introductory lectures: Definitions

 \chapter{Definitions}

-In this lecture we give some conventions used further and remind some definitions related to metric spaces.
+In this lecture, we remind several definitions related to metric spaces and fix some conventions.

-We assume some prior knowledge of metric spaces.
+This lecture is self-contained, but it is written for students with some prior knowledge of metric spaces; an introduction to general topology is sufficient but not necessary.
 For a more detailed introduction, we recommend the first couple of chapters in the book by Dmitri Burago, Yuri Burago, and Sergei Ivanov \cite{burago-burago-ivanov}.